© Microscope History all rights reserved

 Polinière, Pierre.
 1709.
 Expériences de physique, Paris: de Laulnes, Jombert et Quillau,

 The first to describe a box microscope, and perhaps also to invent it, was Pierre Polinière (1671-1734), an early investigator of electricity and electrical phenomena who also helped to introduce the scientific method in French universities.
-In his book Expériences de physique (first published in 1709), in an engraving of scientific instruments, a first representation of a box microscope appears.
+In his book Expériences de physique (first published in 1709), in an engraving of scientific instruments, the first representation of a box microscope appears.
 He describes it as follows (translation by Alexandre Piffault):

 AB made of two tubes, one inside the other: the first contains two lenses, the second a glass in B”.
 So it’s drawtube microscope resting on “FM, which is a cubic case open at the front.
 The top FH is pierced in the middle to hold a lenticular glass (a convex lens serving as a condenser).
 R is a pair of tweezers for holding small objects.
 LM is a flat mirror inclined at an angle of 45 degrees to the horizontal.
 The mirror is fixed.